o-o-overflow/dc2021q_scoreboard/README.md

 ## Registration

 This application is where team will go to register.
-By default it deploys to https://d2ni0nv313ubc4.cloudfront.net where it is protected by HTTP basic authentication (credentials listed in #quals_scoreboard on Slack).
+By default it deploys to https://d1768hg74eqlzd.cloudfront.net/#/ where it is protected by HTTP basic authentication (credentials listed on Slack).
 This application is intended to be deployed to the production environment at the start of the competition.